Healsens

 • Cortisol suppresses the immune system — a topic we explore in more detail further on.

 One of the most well-known conditions of chronic cortisol excess is hypercortisolism, also known as Cushing’s syndrome (CS).
 This condition presents with a wide range of symptoms, making diagnosis difficult and often delayed.
-First-line screening involves salivary cortisol testing, ideally collected in duplicate both in the early morning and late at night to evaluate the daily rhythm of cortisol function.
+Healthcare providers sometimes use salivary cortisol at different times for clinical investigations; talk with your doctor about appropriate testing.

 If you’re interested in understanding your stress resilience, it is advisable to check DHEA-S levels alongside cortisol.
-The cortisol/DHEA-S ratio offers a more complete picture of how well your body balances stress and recovery.
+Reading about cortisol and DHEA-S can give general insight into how the body responds to stress.

-2. Register in the app to access personalized features.
+2. Register in the app to unlock personalized features.

-3. Navigate to “Browse Tests” on the main page and search for the Cortisol test.
+3. Go to “Browse Tests” and search for the Cortisol test.

-4. Tap “Add to Cart” and complete the ordering process.
+4. Tap “Add to Cart” and complete your order.

-5. You can optionally add the DHEA-S test to gain deeper insights into your adaptive capacity.
+5. Want deeper insight?
+You can optionally add the DHEA-S test to gain deeper insights into your adaptive capacity.

 Note